-The JU MPP degree is a 2 year, 48 credit program.
-It includes 10 core courses, an internship, a two-semester capstone policy project and four elective courses.
-One elective is a policy-oriented course at the Florida Coastal School of Law (FCSL).
+The JU MPP degree is a 2-year, 48-credit program.
+It includes ten core courses, four elective courses, an internship, and a two-semester capstone policy project.
+One of the electives is a policy-oriented course at the Florida Coastal School of Law.

 Economics (6 credits)

 - PPOL 501 – Microeconomics for Public Policy (3)

 This course reviews microeconomic theory and explains its applications to public policy.
 It emphasizes the role of economic analysis tools, such as cost-benefit analysis, in decision-making.

 PPOL 502 – Public Finance (3)

 Prerequisite: PPOL 501.
 This course examines the relationships between revenues and government spending with an emphasis on the theoretical basis for various types of taxes, subsidies, and related government policies.
 It also discusses the efficacy of commonly used practices and procedures and considers possible alternatives.

 Political Institutions, Law and Public Policy (9 credits)